 Very high: Above 500 mg/dL

-Depending on your test results, your doctor will decide whether you need lifestyle changes or medications to lower your cholesterol.
+Depending on your test results, your healthcare provider will decide whether you need lifestyle changes or medicines to lower your cholesterol.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.